infracost/docs/docs/infracost_cloud/guardrails.md

 You can select the users who should be emailed when a guardrail is triggered.
 You can also create a [Slack channel webhook](https://slack.com/intl/en-tr/help/articles/115005265063-Incoming-webhooks-for-Slack) and use that for notifications.

 We recommend enabling the pull request option, so engineers are shown the guardrail information in the Infracost pull request comment too.
-The pull request option **only works** if you are using the [GitHub App](/docs/integrations/github_app), [GitLab App](/docs/integrations/gitlab_app), or the [`infracost comment`](/docs/features/cli_commands/#comment-on-pull-requests) command in CI/CD.

 Regardless of which notification option you select, you can set a custom message to be included in them to give additional context or instructions.
 For example, you can describe why this guardrail is important or what will happen next after someone has reviewed the notification.

 <img src={useBaseUrl("img/infracost-cloud/guardrails/notifications.png")} alt="Select the notifications that should be sent when the guardrail is triggered" />